 So, what is a good way to start?
 That is where we introduce the MVE.
 A Minimal Viable Ecosystem from where you can start iterating and building out a thriving ecosystem for innovation.

-This sounds easy, but in practice, it is hard to see or understand what is needed in an MVE.
-I have seen companies building out a process and a set of KPI’s and criteria for innovation accounting before having any teams or ideas going through it.
+This sounds easy, but in practice, it is hard to see or understand what is needed in a Minimum Viable Ecosystem.
+I have seen companies building out a process and a set of innovation KPI’s and criteria for innovation accounting before having any teams or ideas going through it.
 There are companies that start with fully capable teams but no board members to ask them the right questions.
 Both routes are hard to pursue, how do you build out on one block when the other is dependant on it?

 Working with so many companies and talking to even more, has made it clear that for an MVE to really work, it needs to be compromised of elements of the twelve building blocks.
 But those elements need to be evenly distributed across the three pillars of the ecosystem; Innovation Practice, Innovation Management, and Innovation Strategy.
 As soon as there are enough elements to form the Build-Measure-Learn loop and start interacting, is when the first version of your Ecosystem is ready to start iterating and growing.